prople/paper/the-prople-paper/v1.0.0/architecture.md

 `Prople Vessel` is a software which like a *container* that deployed in some server's environments, it can be a cloud or bare metal environment, or even deployed in *localhost* and use some tools, maybe like *ngrok* to make it reachable through the Internet.

-> A `Vessel` should be able to deployed in any environments which able to reached through the Internet.
+> A `Vessel` should be able to deployed to any environments which able to reached through the Internet.
 It should not be like a *blockchain node* or *validator* that need a high level computation or expensive resource computation.

 The `Vessel Daemon` that need to be deployed and run, will open a single port used to maintain `HTTP JSON-RPC API`.
 The `API` itself will have a functionalities to maintain: